Automunge/AutoMunge/README.md

 postmunge returned sets:

-test: the set of features, consistently encoded and normalized as the training data, that can be used to generate predictions from a model trained with the np_train set from automunge.
+np_test: the set of features, consistently encoded and normalized as the training data, that can be used to generate predictions from a model trained with the np_train set from automunge.

-testID: the set of ID values coresponding to the test set.
+np_testID: the set of ID values coresponding to the test set.

 labelsencoding_dict: this is the same labelsencoding_dict returned from automunge, it's just returned here again in case you need it.
 Kind of redundant.